kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 $ kubectl get svc -o wide
 ```

-The metadata section mainly gets used to store info to help uniquely identify the object, such as the object's name.
+Next we have metadata.
+The section is mainly used for storing info to help uniquely identify the object, such as the object's name.

 The 'spec' section is where you specify the object's detailed specs.
 This section varies greatly depending on the type of object you're defining.

 Ok we have now seen what these yaml files are, as well as their high-level structure.
 But how do you go about writing them?

 One option is that you can write them from scratch.
-In this scenario you start by writing out the 4 high-level keys, then use kubectl-explain to work out what to write under each section.
+In this scenario you start by writing out the 4 high-level keys, then you can use   kubectl-explain to work out what to write under each section.
 Theres also the recursive flag that gives a handy high level overview of the various settings available:

 ```bash
 kubectl explain pod --recursive
 ```

-We have a huge range of available settings for pods, so I'll just scroll up to the start of this output.
+We have a huge range of settings for pods, so I'll just scroll up to the beginning.

-To learn more about a particular setting, then you can use the dot notation to drill-down, to view more detailed info:
+To learn more about a particular setting,    you can use the dot notation to drill-down, to view more detailed info:

 ```bash
 $ kubectl explain pod.spec.containers.image
 ```

-Writing yaml files by hand like this, is time consuming, but it's a great way to  practice, and you'll learn a lot through trial and error.
+Writing yaml files by hand like this, is time consuming, but it's a great way to  practice, and you'll learn a lot through trial and errer.

 Another way to write these manifests, is to just copy and paste sample yaml extracts from the official documentation, and then customise them to meet your needs.
 There are plenty of examples available.